clwilliams/tlWatchFolderAggregator/README.md

 ]
 ```

-Or retrieve for a specific watch folder:
+Or retrieve for a specific folder (can be by the watch folder specifically, but can also be by any folder path you choose):
 ```
 curl -X GET http://localhost:8000/watch?folder=%2FUsers%2Fclairew%2Fwatch_me%2F2019%2F03
 ```